 Instagram is a great place for law firms to maintain their brand online, as clients and prospects are increasingly spending more time on the app browsing image and video content.
 While the average demographic of Instagram users may skew younger, the increase of adults embracing the photo sharing site has made it a viable part of any firms’ social media strategy.
-In this year’s annual Social Law Firm Index, we uncovered that 31% of the Am Law 200 firms are active on the platform, which is a 52% increase from 2019’s report.
+In last year’s annual Social Law Firm Index, we uncovered that many of the Am Law 200 firms are active on the platform.
 More and more firms are taking advantage of Instagram to recruit new talent and reach new prospective clients.
 With an authentic profile and a consistent aesthetic strategy, firms can make their Instagram a positive place for folks to learn more about why they’d want to hire them or work for them.
 If you’re dedicated to growing your practice through Instagram, find out how these 5 law firms are maximizing the power of Instagram.

 DLA Piper, one of the largest law firms worldwide, has significant following and engagement on the social media platform.
 They’ve reached more than 5,000 followers, and earn an average of 100 likes per post because they post information that people can relate to.
 The firm uses Instagram to highlight employee experience and showcase company culture rather than to promote their legal services or share case studies.
 The majority of their posts feature their employees and highlight accomplishments, office events, and outings.